See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Prompt and QA Templates

 \section{Prompt and QA Templates}

-This section provides prompt templates for evaluating the graph understanding capabilities of Vision-Language Models (VLMs) within the \textbf{GraphVista} framework.
-The templates are categorized into \textit{Simple Property Tasks} and \textit{Complex Local Tasks}, reflecting the task routing mechanism of the planning agent as described in Section~3.3 of the main paper.
-Each template includes an example prompt, the expected model behavior based on the GraphVista architecture, and the rationale behind the chosen modality.
+This section delineates the standardized prompt templates and Question-Answering (QA) protocols utilized to rigorously evaluate the graph structure understanding capabilities of Vision-Language Models (VLMs) within the proposed \textbf{GraphVista} framework.
+To ensure a comprehensive assessment of both retrieval accuracy and reasoning depth, we categorize these templates into \textit{Text-Modality Tasks} and \textit{Visual-Modality Tasks}.
+This categorization strictly adheres to the task routing logic executed by the Planning Agent, as detailed in Section~3.3 of the main paper.